-The steering committee for the program consists of: Lena Andersson, CEO, Älvstranden Utveckling AB; Anna Dubois, Vice-president, Chalmers; and Magnus Sigfusson, Director of Urban development, City of Gothenburg.
+The steering committee for the program consists of: Lena Andersson, CEO, Älvstranden Utveckling AB; Anna Dubois, Vice-president, Chalmers, and Ulf Kamne, former Deputy Mayor, City of Gothenburg.

 The broad aim of the program is to strengthen the interchange between research and practice in architecture and urban design so as to support a more professionally managed urban development process.

 More specifically, the ambition is to contribute to more clear and precise strategies for both public and private actors.
 The hope, thereby, is to increase the efficiency, transparency and accountability of public efforts in urban development.

 Such a more professionally managed urban development process does however presuppose deeper rational underpinnings and more research based knowledge support, not least for the public efforts made.

 Choices made, both of ends and means, must be possible to define clearly and justify in the face of possible alternatives.

 The program aims to make both practical and theoretical contributions that will help realise such a vision where different actors interact efficiently based on a clear and shared knowledge base.